 For students in grades 10-12, the Concert Choir includes a curriculum of advanced vocal technique and musicianship in preparation for potential singing at the collegiate level.
 This mixed-gender choral ensemble performs numerous works including classical, contemporary, multi-cultural, and ethnic music.

-The Concert Choir performs at the Fall, Christmas, Sacred Spring, and Spring Pops concerts and various chapel events.
+The Concert Choir performs in the Fall, Christmas, Sacred Spring, and Spring Pops concerts and various chapel events.
 Concert Choir members may audition for the Croixaliers singing group.

 This two-semester introduction to choral singing for students in grade 9 explores vocal technique and foundational music theory.
 In preparation for joining the Concert Choir, members will study music history through choral literature.
 Freshman Chorus students may audition for the Croixaliers singing group.